 Students may use backpacks or bags to transport books and other personal items to campus each school day.
-Softsided, frameless backpacks must be placed inside the locker when emptied in the morning and not in use.
+Rolling backpacks are permitted.
+Backpacks must be placed inside the locker when emptied in the morning and not in use.
 During the school day, students do not carry backpacks throughout the building or leave in classrooms or corridors.
 Likewise, very large handbags or purses may not be carried throughout the day; this style of bag is defined as bigger than a typical shoebox.
 Students will have adequate time during passing periods to retrieve any necessary items.